unboxed/munin_plugins/README.markdown

 This generates a graph of the system and disk temperatures in the device.
 It follows the snmp paradigm, whereby the hostname to monitor should be inserted between the underscores when symlinking.

+`snmp__readynas_df`

+This generated a graph of the disk usage in percent.
+It uses the standard SNMP MIB's, but only graphs filesystems with a type of 'hrStorageFixedDisk', and with a size greater than 0.